vvhaperen/Free-StudyDrive/readme.md

 # Free StudyDrive Document Downloader (Chrome Extension)

-This extension adds a **Download Document** button, you can download documents bypassing the StudyDrive paywall.
+This extension adds a **Download Document** button, you can download documents bypassing the StudyDrive paywall

 ## How to Install (from GitHub)